National Science Foundation

 Grant in 2013

-ChromaDex Corporation is a Los Angeles-based nutraceutical company focused on promoting healthy aging through its innovative products.
-The company is best known for its flagship ingredient, Nicotinamide riboside (NIAGEN), a form of vitamin B3 that enhances levels of nicotinamide adenine dinucleotide (NAD+), which naturally decline with age.
-In addition to NIAGEN, ChromaDex offers Immulina, a spirulina extract aimed at improving immune function.
-The company operates through three primary segments: Consumer Products, Ingredients, and Analytical Reference Standards and Services, with the Consumer Products segment generating the majority of revenue.
-ChromaDex markets its products directly in the United States and Canada, while also utilizing international distributors to reach a global audience.
-Through its in-house expertise in chemistry and regulatory compliance, ChromaDex develops and commercializes patented ingredient technologies for various industries, including dietary supplements, food and beverages, cosmetics, and pharmaceuticals.
+ChromaDex Corporation is a global nutraceutical company based in Los Angeles, California, focused on promoting healthy aging through innovative ingredient technologies.
+The company is best known for its flagship product, Nicotinamide riboside (NIAGEN), a patented form of vitamin B3 that enhances nicotinamide adenine dinucleotide (NAD+) levels, which naturally decline with age.
+In addition to NIAGEN, ChromaDex offers Immulina, a spirulina extract designed to improve immune function.
+The company operates through three main segments: Consumer Products, Ingredients, and Analytical Reference Standards and Services, with the majority of its revenue generated from the Consumer Products segment.
+ChromaDex markets its products directly in the United States and Canada, while also utilizing international distributors, and employs in-house expertise in chemistry, regulatory affairs, and safety consulting to develop commercially viable ingredients across various industries, including dietary supplements, food, beverage, skin care, and pharmaceuticals.

 EigenChem Technologies